[Manager Interview] Beyond's HR manager explains Beyond's new graduate recruitment process

 In addition to this blog, there is a lot of content that will allow you to learn more about Beyond, such as blogs written by other members and YouTube.
 We hope you will take a look at the various content and gain a better understanding of Beyond.
 And if you think Beyond might be right for you, we look forward to meeting you in the future!

-Beyond Co., Ltd. is recruiting new graduates for 25-year-olds to work with us.
+Beyond Co., Ltd. is currently recruiting new graduates for the 2027 graduating class to join our team

-If you are interested, please visit our recruitment website
+If you're interested, please our recruitment website check out

 7